 Don't use tasks for non-human workflows

 Do not use tasks if you don't have any human activity in your workflow.
-Tasks and Pulse notifications are great for humans but unnecessary for operations that only involve the system itself.
+They are great for humans but unnecessary for operations that only involve the system itself.

 Configure your content staging instance as a public instance